 "The kingdom of heaven may be likened to a king who gave a wedding feast for his son."
 (Mt 22:2)

-Do we accept God’s mantle of love, God's wedding garment, that calls us to let go of sin and self centeredness in order to live a life of gratitude and service?
-If we fail to be grateful, we align ourselves with the man who chooses to come to the wedding banquet, but is not willing to change.
+Do we accept God’s mantle of love that calls us to live a life of gratitude and service?
+If we do not then we place ourselves with the man who chooses to come to the wedding banquet, but is not willing to change.
 In fact, we condemn ourselves.
 It is not God’s generosity that is lacking, it is our unwillingness to accept ourselves as God sees us and live in gratitude.

 Pray today to see yourself as God sees you, a person of great dignity and value.
 Pray too to see others as God seems them.